kchapelier/procedural-generation/README.md

 ### <a href="https://www.youtube.com/watch?v=ySTpjT6JYFU">[Unite 2014] Generating Procedural Dungeons in Galak Z</a>

 Zach Aikman discusses all the techniques he experimented with to generate the 2D levels of Galak-Z (cellular automata, space partitioning and space filling curves).

+### <a href="https://www.youtube.com/watch?v=GYYuhuarTA0">[Nordic Unite 2013] Procedurally generated content in Sir, You Are Being Hunted</a>

+The two members of Big Robots explain the process used to generate the world in Sir, You Are Being Hunted (voronoi-delaunay dual graph, fractal heightmap, etc.) and present some earlier projects (including a classic 2D dungeon generation extended to 3D with elevation, stairs, etc.).
+The talk also touches subjects such as the player perspective on PCG (replayability, player-drive stories, ...), the necessity of PCG tools for small game studios and how it may impact the development of AI for the NPCs.

+### <a href="https://www.youtube.com/watch?v=zPQOHX9hiL0">[Unite 2014] Dungeon of the Endless Rendering and Procedural Content</a>

+Sébastien Dubois discusses the issues encountered with the initial dungeon generation algorithm (mostly boiling down to lack of control) and how they fixed it by implementing a template-based generation with multiple layers of abstraction (and an extensive toolset for the artists).
+The first 25 minutes of the talk is purely about the rendering but is not uninteresting either.

 ## Books / Ebooks